Skip to main content

 This trail is not recommended for cross-country skiing, but does make for an enjoyable snowshoe.
 At the fire tower, be extra careful in the winter, as the tower stairs can be very slippery and dangerous.
 Expect high winds and a serious wind chill from the tower.
 This trail is heavily used and typically gets broken out relatively fast after a snow storm.

 Does Goodnow sound amazing, but a little more than you want to tackle right now?
-With the Adirondack Hub being at the center of so many trails, we’re sure to find the best hike for you!
+No need to stress, with over 2000 miles of hiking trails in the Adirondacks we are sure we can find the perfect hike for you

 How to get there